Ketan-009/RISC-V-Tapeout-RTL2GDS-WEEK4/Day1.md

-# Day 1: Basic of NMOS
+# Day 1: Introduction to Spice and NMOS basics

 This comprehensive guide covers basic of NMOS, Drain Current (Id) vs Drain-to-Source Voltage (Vds), Introduction to Circuit design and Spice simulations.